xcart/xcart-docs/_pages/devs_en/design_changes/adding_tabs.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-01-21 00:00'
 title: Adding tabs
 identifier: ref_DsCbLpqy
-updated_at: 2015-01-21 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Developer docs
   - Demo module
+published: true
+order: 100
 ---

 ## Introduction

-This article describes how you can tabs on a page in admin area.
+This article describes how you can add tabs on a page in admin area.
 For instance, each order page has two tabs: **General info** and **Invoice**:

 ![]({{site.baseurl}}/attachments/8225436/8356201.png)